victorabarros/nsq-service-self-driven/README.md

 # NSQ SELF.DRIVEN

-[NSQ](https://nsq.io/) Self.Driven is an entire ecosystem in containers with publisher, message plataform and consumer.
+[NSQ](https://nsq.io/) Self.Driven is an entire ecosystem in containers with publisher, message platform and consumer.

 Article [NSQ with Docker in baby steps, less then 70 lines of code](https://github.com/victorabarros/nsq-service-self-driven/tree/master/article#readme)